You just downloaded Linphone on your smartphone, tablet or computer? Great! But what happens now ?

-VoIP operators for most of them also provide attractive prices to place VoIP to PSTN (= classical telephony) through their proxies and gateways.
-You could then call anybody in the world from your favourite linphone client, by simply entering his/her international phone number.
-The SIP username becomes a phone number.
+Most of VoIP operators provide attractive prices to place VoIP to PSTN (= classical telephony) calls, through their proxies and gateways.
+You could then call anybody in the world from your favourite Linphone client, by simply entering his/her international phone number.
+The SIP username here becomes a phone number.

 Choosing a voip operator

 The Linphone project is not affiliated with any VoIP or telecom operator, thus we do not recommend or promote any of them in particular.
 By typing "voip operator" in your favourite search engine, you will get hundreds of answers.
 You can refine the search by country to get more pertinent answers.